 with $A_*$ the critical value for the formation of the $r=0$ singularity and the critical exponent $\gamma\approx 0.5$.

 It is noteworthy that although it is impossible for us to cover the whole spacetime geometry within our numerical setup, the whole spacetime geometry can be approached by enlarging the size of the causal diamond.
-As demonstrated in Table \ref{tab:parameters2}, although the critical amplitude decreases with the increase of the causal diamond size as it should be case, the above power law scaling behavior together with the critical exponent $\gamma$ is independent of the size of the causal diamond, which indicates that the areal radius at the bifurcate surface $B$ intersected by the double null singularities will also display the exactly same power law scaling behavior near the threshold for the emergence of the $r=0$ singularity over there.
+As demonstrated in Table \ref{tab:parameters2}, although the critical amplitude decreases with the increase of the causal diamond size as it should be case, the above power-law scaling behavior together with the critical exponent $\gamma$ is independent of the size of the causal diamond, which indicates that the areal radius at the bifurcate surface $B$ intersected by the double-null singularities will also display the exactly same power-law scaling behavior near the threshold for the emergence of the $r=0$ singularity over there.

-As further demonstrated in Table \ref{tab:parametersa}, not only the above power law scaling behavior as well as the critical exponent $\gamma$ demonstrates a remarkable universality in the sense that it does not depend on the choice of the family of the initial data, which is reminiscent of Choptuik's scaling behavior near the threshold for the black hole formation.
+As further demonstrated in Table \ref{tab:parametersa}, not only the above power-law scaling behavior but also the critical exponent $\gamma$ demonstrates a remarkable universality in the sense that it does not depend on the choice of the family of the initial data, which is reminiscent of Choptuik's scaling behavior near the threshold for the black hole formation.

-\textit{Conclusion---}By numerical simulation of the spherically symmetric Einstein-Maxwell-real scalar model, we disclose a novel critical phenomenon for the emergence of the $r=0$ singularity inside the black hole, where the resulting power law scaling for the areal radius at the tip of the causal diamond as well as the corresponding critical exponent demonstrates a robust university in the sense that neither does the result depend on the size of the causal diamond, nor does depend on the specific choice of the family for the initial scalar profile.
+\textit{Conclusion---}By numerical simulation of the spherically symmetric Einstein-Maxwell-real scalar model, we disclose a novel critical phenomenon for the emergence of the $r=0$ singularity inside the spherically symmetric charged black hole, where the resulting power-law scaling for the areal radius at the tip of the causal diamond as well as the corresponding critical exponent demonstrates a robust universality in the sense that neither does the result depend on the size of the causal diamond, nor does depend on the specific choice of the family for the initial scalar profile.
 In particular, the independence of the causal diamond size of our result indicates that the exactly same critical phenomenon also occurs for the emergence of the $r=0$ singularity at the bifurcate surface intersected by the double weak null singularities.

-There are various issues worthy of further investigation.
-First, the universal critical exponent $\gamma\approx 0.5$ found by our numerics begs an analytic understanding.
-Second, it is tempting to explore whether $\gamma\approx 0.5$ persists inside the non-spherically symmetric black holes, especially inside the rotating black holes.
-Third, it is also important to see whether such a critical exponent remains unchanged for the other gravitational models.